WillBrownsberger/categories-2019/readme.txt

 == Changelog ==
-Version 1.0 	(2014-09-11) 	-- Initial Submission to Wordpress
+Version 1.3	(2015-02-02) -- Responses to review feedback
-Version 1.01	(2014-09-13) 	-- Changed projet URL's to comply with Wordpress trademark policy Version 1.1 	(2014-09-24)   -- Enhancements and improved documentation
-+ Improved consistency of options in widgets
-+ Add by-user include/exclude option and changed query mechanism for comments widget
-+ Added featured images to page templates
-+ Added optional welcome splash widget area for first-time visitors or non-recent visitors; also configurable as drop down from title bar
-+ Changed initialization values for new website installs.
++  Removed javascript back button from 404.php
++  Removed logic in footer.php and responsive-tab-utilities.js that used cookies to display a welcome splash for new or long-gone visitors
++  Also removed settings from customizer related to the welcome splash.
+Reconfigured as only a widget display option.
++  Removed all links from getting-started.php
++  Removed favicon display from header.php
 Version 1.2		(2014-12-23)	-- Responses to review feedback
 +  Remove test of ABSPATH definition in all modules (unnecessary)
 +	Modify nonce checking in post width metabox ( functions.php ) to eliminate bad reference to site_url(__FILE__) and clean up logic
 +  Move enqueue of comments-reply from header and retina-header to setup
 +	Add declaration of text domain to style.css ( text domain already used in all output )